Mohd Zin Abdul Ghani

-Mohd Zain bin Haji Abdul Ghani (died 14 May 1997) was a Malaysian politician from Malacca state.
+Mohd Zin bin Abdul Ghani (1941 – 14 May 1997) was a Malaysian politician from Malacca.
 He was the Chief Minister of Malacca from 14 October 1994 to 14 May 1997.

 Political background

 Mohd Zin successfully ran as Kelemak State Assemblyman.
-Mohd Zin appointed as Chief Minister of Malacca to replace Tan Sri Abdul Rahim Thamby Chik who has resigned as Chief Minister following the involvement with a scandal involving an underage girl.
-He was swearing as a Chief Minister in front of the Yang di-Pertua Negeri Melaka (Governor), Tun Syed Ahmad Syed Mahmud Shahabudin.
+He was appointed as Chief Minister of Malacca to replace Abdul Rahim Thamby Chik who has resigned as Chief Minister following the involvement with a scandal involving an underage girl.
+He was swore in as a Chief Minister in front of the Yang di-Pertua Negeri of Malacca (Governor), Syed Ahmad Syed Mahmud Shahabuddin.

 As Chief Minister, he also led the Malacca Customary Land Development Corporation (PERTAM).
-The Malacca State Cultured Seminary was held on 16 April 1996 in collaboration with the Chief Minister and was officially opened by Deputy Prime Minister of Malaysia, Anwar Ibrahim.
-Mohd Zin also involved in the opening of the National Arts Day on 27 May 1995, the inauguration of the Museum of Arts 28 May 1995 and the launch of Munshi Abdullah speech organised by the Melaka Malay 9 December 1995.
+The Malacca State Cultured Seminary was held on 16 April 1996 in collaboration with the Chief Minister and was officially opened by then-Deputy Prime Minister of Malaysia, Anwar Ibrahim.
+He was also involved in the opening of the National Arts Day on 27 May 1995, the inauguration of the Museum of Arts 28 May 1995 and the launch of Munshi Abdullah speech organized by the Melaka Malay 9 December 1995.

-Issues and controversies
+Controversies and issues

-During his administration, there was talk of privatisation Malacca Water Corporation (PAM) (now Syarikat Air Melaka (SAMB)) to Gibca Holdings Sdn.
+During his administration, there was talk of privatization Malacca Water Corporation (PAM) (now Syarikat Air Melaka (SAMB)) to Gibca Holdings Sdn.
 Bhd. and the agreement should be signed in May 1997.
 However the privatisation was postponed following the death of Mohd Zin on 14 May 1997.

-On 11 April 1998, Mohd Zin's name was linked to a fraud case involving the former Malacca State Government Secretary, Datuk Wira Abdul Rahman Jamal regarding the Sports Complex project in Paya Rumput worth (RM260 million).
+On 11 April 1998, Mohd Zin's name was linked to a fraud case involving the former Malacca State Government Secretary, Abdul Rahman Jamal regarding the Sports Complex project in Paya Rumput worth (RM260 million).
 Abdul Rahman claimed that he was instructed by the former Chief Minister of Malacca, Mohd Zin Abdul Ghani to write a letter of recommendation for the approval of the Ministry of Finance.